Why the window is shorter than you think

 Build your prompting foundation

-- Pick one AI tool and commit to it.
-Spend a month with it before evaluating alternatives.
+- Pick one AI tool and commit to it for the full month.

-- Write a prompt template library.
-Document the prompts that produce consistently good results.
-Keep them in a shared doc.
-Start with 5 templates; aim for 20 by day 30.
+- Write a prompt template library — start with 5 templates, aim for 20 by day 30.

 - Track your edit time per task.
-You need a baseline.
-Without it, you can't measure whether your prompting is improving.
+Without a baseline, you can’t measure improvement.

 Days 31–60